phoqe/Ogge/readme.md

 ## Motivation

-I built Ogge in parallel with a newsreader app for Hacker News called [Circino]().
+Ogge was built in parallel with a newsreader app.
-I use Ogge to fetch metadata from a URL and display the primary image of an article in the newsfeed.
+I wanted to fetch metadata from a URL and display the image of an article in the newsfeed.
+There was another great project, [OpenGraph](https://github.com/satoshi-takano/OpenGraph), but it didn’t meet my demands since I wanted the Open Graph properties returned as an object.

 ## Installation